Direct probing the quantum geometric tensor for bosonic collective excitations

-\textit{Acknowledgements.-{}-}We acknowledge the helpful discussion with H. Miao.
+\textit{{Acknowledgements.-{}-}}We acknowledge the helpful discussion with H. Miao.
 T. Zhang and C. Wu acknowledge the support from National Key R\&D Project (Grant Nos.
-2023YFA1407400 and 2024YFA1409200), and the National Natural Science Foundation of China (Grant Nos.
-12374165 and 12447101).
+2023YFA1407400 and 2024YFA1409200), the National Natural Science Foundation of China (Grant Nos.
+12374165 and 12447101), and the Strategic Priority Research Program (B) of the Chinese Academy of Sciences (Grant Nos.
+XDB1720000 and XDB1270101).
 T.O. acknowledge support from JSPS KAKENHI (No. JP23H04865, No. 23K22487), MEXT, Japan.
 S.M. is supported by JSPS KAKENHI Grant Nos.
 JP22H00108 and JP24H02231, and also by MEXT Initiative to Establish Next-generation Novel Integrated Circuits Centers (X-NICS) Grant No. JPJ011438.